Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 1. Define risks

-A thorough risk assessment starts with determining all valuable data stored and processed by your institution.
-You should identify information that’s subject to compliance requirements to know what to secure first.
+A thorough risk assessment starts with identifying all valuable data stored and processed by your institution.
+You should determine which information is subject to compliance requirements to know what to secure first.
+Next, concentrate on possible cybersecurity threats from both outside and inside your organization.
+Last but not least, you should assess your current protection measures, making sure there are no weak points.

 2. Ensure the security of stored data

 • Back up data regularly.
-Even if a hacker or intruder successfully retrieves data, backups will help cybersecurity teams confirm which systems and applications were compromised as well as recover damaged or deleted data.
+Even if a hacker or intruder successfully retrieves data, backups will help cybersecurity teams identify which systems and applications were compromised as well as recover damaged or deleted data.

 • Keep all your software updated, especially antivirus tools.
 Outdated software may contain vulnerabilities that are known to hackers.